RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Introduction

-However, RL-based RAG systems face persistent efficiency challenges.
-Retrieved documents are often verbose, redundant, or only loosely related to the query.
-Passing them directly into the model inflates context length, drives up token costs~\cite{jin2025longcontextllmsmeetrag,jin2025searchr1}, and can even degrade accuracy~\cite{sun2025dynamicrag,chang-etal-2025-main}.
-These inefficiencies manifest at two levels: (1) Cost efficiency: longer contexts increase token usage, latency, and serving costs; (2) Cognitive efficiency: diluted or noisy evidence weakens performance~\cite{liu-etal-2024-lost,levy2025moredocuments} and raises hallucination risk~\cite{Huang2025SurveyOnHallucination}.
-In multi-turn interaction settings, these problems compound as context accumulates across retrieval steps, posing memory challenges in training and inference~\cite{cao2025skyrl,feng2025groupingroup}.
+A defining feature of this loop is that environment observations (i.e., raw retrieved passages, web pages, tool outputs) are appended verbatim to the agent's context after every tool call.
+In knowledge-intensive settings these observations are typically verbose, redundant, or only loosely relevant to the query.
+Passing them in unchanged inflates context length, drives up token cost~\citep{jin2025searchr1}, and can even degrade accuracy~\citep{sun2025dynamicrag,chang-etal-2025-main}.
+The damage is twofold: (1) \emph{computational}---longer contexts increase token usage, latency, and serving costs; and (2) \emph{cognitive}---diluted or noisy observations weaken downstream reasoning~\citep{liu-etal-2024-lost,levy2025moredocuments} and increase hallucination risk~\citep{Huang2025SurveyOnHallucination}.
+Because the loop is multi-turn, these effects \emph{compound}: each tool call adds another block of raw observation, so context grows roughly linearly in the number of turns, posing memory and throughput challenges in both RL training and deployment~\citep{cao2025skyrl,feng2025groupingroup}.

-We address these challenges with a general framework for learned context compression in RL-based RAG systems.
-At its core is an explicit summarizer that condenses retrieved documents into concise, human-readable text, filtering out irrelevant or repetitive content while preserving essential evidence.
-Unlike prior RAG summarization approaches which operate as a postprocessing step for single-pass retrieval~\cite{xu2024recomp}, our framework applies summarization after each retrieval step but keeps it separate from the RL policy.
-This disentangled design provides the policy with condensed yet human-readable evidence at every step, reducing token consumption and keeping a transparent reasoning chain~\cite{Lanham2023MeasuringFI,baker2025monitoring,korbak2025chain}.
+Compressing observations is a well-studied problem in single-pass RAG~\citep{xu2024recomp,jiang-etal-2023-llmlingua,li-etal-2023-compressing,wang-etal-2024-learning-to-filter}, but the multi-turn search-agent setting introduces design constraints that prior work does not satisfy.
+Specifically, a compressor for an RL-trained search agent must (i) operate at \emph{every} tool call rather than as a one-time postprocessing pass, so that the observation stream does not regrow turn over turn; (ii) remain \emph{frozen and fully decoupled} from the agent's policy, because jointly optimizing the compressor with the RL objective destabilizes PPO training; and (iii) emit \emph{abstractive, human-readable} observations so that the agent's interleaved reasoning trace stays auditable~\citep{Lanham2023MeasuringFI,baker2025monitoring,korbak2025chain,xu2026beyondcorrectness}.
+Existing single-pass extractive or hard-prompt-pruning methods~\citep{jiang-etal-2023-llmlingua,li-etal-2023-compressing,wang-etal-2024-learning-to-filter,xu2024recomp} were built for a different regime---one tool call, no policy gradient---and do not directly transfer.